1928 United States Senate special election in Illinois

 The 1928 United States Senate special election in Illinois took place on November 6, 1928.
 The election was held due to the U.S. Senate's refusal to seat 1926 election winner, Republican Frank L. Smith, due to allegations of election fraud.
 The election saw the election of Republican Otis F. Glenn.

-Election information

 The primaries and general election coincided with those for federal elections (president and House) and those for state elections.
 Primaries were held April 10, 1928.